ocean1/awesome-thesis/readme.md

 - [Beginner guide with Beautiful SOUP](https://www.analyticsvidhya.com/blog/2015/10/beginner-guide-web-scraping-beautiful-soup-python/)
 - [Scraping techniques]()

-### Remote Control
-Whenever you need to check your 5 hours running script from another location
-- [Chrome Remote Desktop](https://chrome.google.com/webstore/detail/chrome-remote-desktop/gbchcmhmhahfdphkhkmpfmihenigjmpp) useful if you want to go cross-device without problems..
-It just requires chrome and works in every known OS
-  - **Ubuntu notes:** Follow this [guide](https://medium.com/@vsimon/how-to-install-chrome-remote-desktop-on-ubuntu-18-04-52d99980d83e) to properly install it on Ubuntu or it will be painful :) - last checked September, 2018

 ## Experiments
 Don't wait for your advisor to tell you your next step, be proactive! :)